worldforge/worldforge/README.md

 ======================================

-Mercator is primarily aimed at terrain for multiplayer online games and forms one of the WorldForge (http://www.worldforge.org) core libraries.
+Mercator is primarily aimed at terrain for multiplayer online games and forms one of the [WorldForge](http://worldforge.org/ "The main Worldforge site") core libraries.
-It is intended to be used as a terrain library on both the client, and the server.
+It is intended to be used as a terrain library on both the client and the server.

 Mercator is designed in such a way that individual tiles can be